remla25-team2/operation/README.md

 ```
 vagrant up
 ```

-### Comments for A1

-### Comments for A2
-All the steps are implemenented and works perfectly on Linux.
-Windows might have some problems due to Virtualbox network interface not cooperating well with WSL2/Vagrant for the Kubernets API server.

-### Comments for A3
  - ```vagrant up --provision```
  - ```ansible-playbook -u vagrant -i 192.168.56.100, provision/finalization.yml -e "ansible_ssh_private_key_file=.vagrant/machines/ctrl/virtualbox/private_key"```
  - Copy config from ctrl to local machine: ```vagrant ssh ctrl -c 'cat /home/vagrant/.kube/config' > ~/operation-kubeconfig```